tlicata/bidpitch/README.md

 # Bid Pitch

 An implementation of the [Bid Pitch][pitch] card game.
-The hope was that it would allow me and my family to play online when we were not all in the same geographic region.
+The goal is to allow me and my family to play online while we're scattered across the country.
 Based on [Lockport, NY][lockport] local rules.

-Another goal of this project was to make use of technologies I find interesting.
+Another goal of this project is to make use of interesting technologies.
 The server is written in [Clojure][clj] and the client is written in [ClojureScript][cljs].
-Game logic is shared between them by the very convenient [cljx][cljx].
+Game logic is shared between them by using [cljx][cljx].

 Websockets handle most of the client-server communication.
 [Http-kit][httpkit] provides good websocket implementation and James